Good Friday prayer for the Jews: Renewed debate

 The American Jewish Committee (AJC), on the other hand, expressed "its appreciation to Pope Benedict XVI for his confirmation that the positive changes of Vatican II will apply to his recent decision regarding the Latin Mass, which has been reinstated by the Church".
 Rabbi David Rosen, the AJC's international director of Interreligious Affairs stated: "We acknowledge that the Church's liturgy is an internal Catholic matter and this motu proprio from Pope Benedict XVI is based on the permission given by John Paul II in 1988 and thus, on principle, is nothing new".
 The statement by the committee, after acknowledging the said quote from its president, affirmed: "However we are naturally concerned about how wider use of this Tridentine liturgy may impact upon how Jews are perceived and treated.
 Pope Benedict XVI, in a decree issued on Saturday, authorized wider use of the traditional Latin Mass, which in some liturgy contains language offensive to Jews.
 We appreciate that the motu proprio actually limits the use of the Latin Mass in the days prior to Easter, which addresses the reference in the Good Friday liturgy concerning the Jews [...]
 However, it is still not clear that this qualification applies to all situations and we have called on the Vatican to contradict the negative implications that some in the Jewish community and beyond have drawn concerning the motu proprio."
 (Note: Technically, Mass is not celebrated on Good Friday.
 The Roman Catholic Good Friday service can more properly called a liturgy (see Good Friday).)

 Among traditionalist Catholics, there were mixed reactions to the revised prayer for the Jews issued by Benedict XVI.
 The Priestly Fraternity of St Peter, defended the prayer that called for the conversion of Jews, insisting that both versions of the Good Friday prayer in the traditional form are "based on a solid biblical, more precisely: on a Pauline foundation" The Society of Saint Pius X, a canonically irregular group whose bishops excommunications were lifted the following year in 2009, described the revised prayer as a "superfluous and regrettable concession to representatives of Judaism."

 In the May/June 2007 issue of its newsletter, the Committee on the Liturgy of the United States Conference of Catholic Bishops (USCCB) published an unofficial English translation of Summorum Pontificum and its cover letter, together with commentary in the form of footnotes and 20 questions and answers.
-Answer 14 addresses the question of anti-Semitism:
+Answer 14 addresses the question of antisemitism: